AI Implementation

 • 98.5% passing rate

-Compare this to traditional development: months of work, rigid scripts, breaks when anything changes.
+Compare that to traditional development: months of work, rigid scripts, breaks when anything changes.

 Traditional development vs AI-powered development